-Distribution in Bahamas/Globally: Eugenia foetida occurs on all island groups in the Bahamian Archipelago, Florida and the Caribbean region as well as Mexico south through Central America.
+Distribution: Eugenia foetida occurs on all island groups in the Lucayan Archipelago, Florida and the Caribbean region as well as Mexico south through Central America.

-Medicinal/Cultural/Economic usage: Eugenia foetida is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Eugenia foetida is not known to be used medicinally in the Lucayan Archipelago.

 The species is part of the horticultural industry and is great for attracting birds.